Skip to content

 Increase or decrease the behavior?

-• Increase (e.g., on-task, engagement, play) → Whole Interval (underestimates, conservative for improvement)
+• Increase (e.g., engagement, on-task, play) → Whole Interval (underestimates, conservative for improvement)

 Practical Examples